raza-ahmed-khan360/Marketplace-Hackathon/README.md

 You can check it out by yourself [Click Here](https://figma-hackathon-temp-08.vercel.app) You can check out the workflow brainstorming of this project [here](https://mm.tt/app/map/3583370281?t=ht8J3oF9VY)

+# Comforty - Modern Furniture Marketplace

+A modern, responsive e-commerce marketplace built with Next.js, featuring a seamless shopping experience for furniture and home decor.
+The platform includes user authentication, product management, cart functionality, and a secure checkout process.

+## Project Overview

+Comforty is a full-featured e-commerce marketplace that offers:
+- Responsive design for all devices
+- User authentication and authorization
+- Product search and filtering
+- Shopping cart and wishlist functionality
+- Secure checkout process
+- Admin dashboard for product and order management
+- Newsletter subscription
+- Real-time product updates

 ## Features
 - **Responsive Design**: Adapts seamlessly to all screen sizes, providing a consistent experience.